Azure/azure-rest-api-specs/specification/hdinsight/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the HDInsight API.
+These are the global settings for the HDInsight AKS API.

 ``` yaml
 title: HDInsightAKSManagementClient